-The weather in North America is usually predictable, but varies depending on the time of year you travel.
-The two biggest countries in the continent, America and Canada, both have diverse weather conditions.
-During winter the eastern part of the U.S. gets considerably colder than the West Coast and in Canada the weather is bitterly cold throughout the country.
-The best time to book North America flights to Canada and the United States is late spring and early fall.
+Depending on the time of year you plan to visit North America and the purpose of your trip, the two biggest countries in the continent, America and Canada, both have diverse weather conditions.
+During winter the eastern part of the US gets considerably colder than the West Coast and in Canada the weather is bitterly cold throughout the country.
+The best time to visit both countries is late spring (April to May) and early fall (September to early October).

 Getting around North America

 Given the vastness of the continent the easiest way to get around is by plane.
-You can book cheap flights to North America states through several low-cost airlines including Southwest, JetBlue, AirTran and Spirit Airlines.
-In Canada the domestic airlines are CanJet and Air Canada Jazz.
-Mexico has two large private national carriers: Mexicana and Aeromexico and regional carriers Aerocaribe and Aero Mar, and Aeromexico Connect.
-Travelers looking for flights to North America's smaller countries including Cuba, Puerto Rico, Costa Rica and Panama will likely fly through a larger destination port, but once in these countries, visitors can travel on the respective domestic flight networks.
+In the US there are several low-cost airlines while in Canada you can fly with the domestic airlines and in Mexico use the large private national and regional carriers.
+The smaller countries including Cuba, Puerto Rico, Costa Rica and Panama all have good domestic flight networks.

 North America Travel Information

-- Visit the captivating Grand Canyon in the U.S. As President Teddy Roosevelt once said, “It is the one great sight which every American should see".
-And with the new Grand Canyon Skywalk you can inspect it from a glass walkway, 70 feet from the canyon’s rim.
+- Visit the captivating Grand Canyon in the US, with the Grand Canyon Skywalk you can inspect it from a glass walkway, 21 metres from the canyon’s rim.

 - If you’re a lover of the great outdoors then head to Canada’s British Columbia.
 Its snowcapped summits, rivers and forests, and quaint villages will leave you in awe.